HuiMi24/TtcnComplete/README.md

+## Next Plan ##
+I will add TTCN-3 code formatter/lint in next release.
+If you find any bug or you have any new idea, please feel free to contact me.
+You can also commit your code with pull request.

 # Sublime Text 3 TTCN-3 plugin: TtcnComplete

 Sublime Text 3 plugin that offers auto-completion, Goto Definition and syntax highlight for TTCN-3 and ASN.1